Eldred D. Jones: Biography

 Eldred Durosimi Jones was born on 6 January 1925 to Sierra Leone Creole parents.
-On his maternal side, Jones descended from the Jamaican Maroons.
+On his maternal side, Jones descended from the Jamaican Maroons and an Irish great-grandfather.
 Jones attended the CMS Grammar School, Freetown, and Fourah Bay College (1944–47), completing a Bachelor of Arts degree.
 He studied in England at Corpus Christi College, Oxford (1950–53) and the main campus of the University of Durham (1962).

 In 1968, he became the first editor of the journal African Literature Today, continuing in the role for more than three decades.

 His critical works include Othello's Countrymen: A Study of the African in Elizabethan and Jacobean Drama (Oxford University Press, 1985), The Writing of Wole Soyinka (Heinemann, 1973), and The Elizabethan Image of Africa (University of Virginia for the Folger Shakespeare Library, 1971).
 Jones was also the author of The Freetown Bond: A Life under Two Flags (James Currey, 2012) with the help of his wife Marjorie Jones.

+In 2002, Jones was honoured with the Distinguished Africanist Award from the African Studies Association of the United Kingdom (ASAUK).

 Eldred Jones died on 21 March 2020, at the age of 95.